Illustrated Dental Embryology, Histology, and Anatomy Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 Elsevier eBook on VitalSource - Access Card

 - UPDATED!
-User-friendly pronunciation guide of terms ensures you learn the correct way to pronounce dental terminology.
+User-friendly pronunciation guide of terms ensures students learn the correct way to pronounce dental terminology.

 - Comprehensive coverage includes all the content needed for an introduction to the developmental, histological, and anatomical foundations of oral health.

 - Hundreds of full-color anatomical illustrations and clinical and microscopic photographs accompany text descriptions of anatomy and biology.